 Iterating through arrays

-One of the most basic task that everyone would probably do is to iterate through array.
-In VBScript this can be done using For..To..Next statement, in JScript using for(;;) statement.
-Both these constructs need to know array size or number of elements in the array.
-In VBScript you should use UBound( arrary) function to get the upper bound of the array, in JScript you just use length property of the array.
+One of the most basic tasks that everyone would probably do is to iterate through an array.
+In VBScript, this can be done using For..To..Next statement; in JScript, using for(;;) statement.
+Both these constructs need to know the array size or number of elements in the array.
+In VBScript, you should use UBound( array) function to get the upper bound of the array; in JScript, you just use the length property of the array.
 The following examples show this.
-(Please remember that in both VBScript and JScript arrays are zero-based.)
+(Please remember that in both VBScript and JScript, arrays are zero-based.)

 Examples